krishgoel20/Registration-App/README.md

 + React hooks are used to manage the component's state (**name**, **password**, **email** fields).
 + When the user presses the **Register** button, the **handleRegister** function is called.
 Inside this function :
     + An **API call** is made to the specified endpoint (**API_ENDPOINT**) using **Axios** to register the user.
-    + If the registration is successful, the response data is logged to the console and then navigated to the **Profile** screen, passing the user's Name and E-mail as route parameters.
+    + If the registration is successful, the response data is logged to the console and then navigated to the **Profile** screen, passing the user's Name and E-mail ID as route parameters.
     + If an error occurs during registration, the error is logged to the console.

 ### 5. Profile Screen ('ProfileScreen.js')
-+ The **ProfileScreen.js** component displays the user's Name and E-mail, which are received as route parameters.
++ The **ProfileScreen.js** component displays the user's Name and E-mail ID, which are received as route parameters.
 + This screen is reached after successful registration and displays the user's registration details.

 ### 6. Navigation Container ('App.js')